Discover more from Tech World With Milan Newsletter

 The More You Know, The More You Realize You Don’t Know

-It is said by the famous philosopher Aristotle.
+The famous philosopher Aristotle said it.
 It reflects the concept of intellectual humility and the recognition that there is always more to learn.
-This idea is particularly relevant in the rapidly evolving world of software engineering, where new technologies, tools, and methodologies are constantly emerging.
+This idea is particularly relevant in the rapidly evolving world of software engineering, where new technologies, tools, and methodologies constantly emerge.

 How to Deal With The Impostor Syndrome and The Dunning-Kruger Effect